 Additionally, the mattress performs well in terms of motion isolation, edge support, and responsiveness.
 All in all, it’s tough to find many negatives with this bed.

-The Cocoon Chill is a memory foam mattress that is infused with their proprietary phase change material to help absorb and disperse your body heat.
-Traditionally, memory foam beds sleep warm, but the Cocoon Chill cover is actually cool to the touch.
+Cocoon by Sealy is a memory foam mattress that’s offered in two varietals: Classic and Chill.
+The Classic is their most affordable bed.
+The Chill is their cooling mattress, which has a cover that is infused with their proprietary phase change material to help absorb and disperse your body heat.
 This means this bed is able to offer a lot of the benefits memory foam provides, without making you feel like you are melting into your bed on hot summer nights.

 The Cocoon Chill mattress comes in two firmness options, Soft and Firm, but each are actually on the firmer side of the spectrum.
 We think the Chill is best for back, stomach, and combo sleepers due to the firmness levels.
 Overall, the Chill mattress has a dense, memory foam feel so if you like memory foam, you’ll like this bed.